Clyde-Kertzer/clydekertzer.com/_pages/misc.md

 {% include base_path %}

+Here's what I drew for the Sidewalk Symposium!

 ## Some of my favorite math (text)books
   * _Rational Points on Elliptic Curves_, (Silverman & Tate)
   * _The Arithemetic of Elliptic Curves_, (Silverman)